-This week’s video had Andy discussing a common, but frustration problem: lines on your copies.
+This week’s video had Andy discussing a common, but frustrating problem: lines on your copies.
 But with this problem, he also provided a quick and easy solution.
 The first issue to rule out is that your slit glass is dirty.
 When you open your document feeder, you will notice a small rectangular piece of glass around the size of 1in by 12in.

 As you can see from Andy’s example, whiteout was the culprit this time and often is, when it isn’t dry before scanning.
 Sometimes it can be blots of ink, so even if you don’t see anything there, it won’t hurt to clean the glass just to be safe.